gicentre/litvis/documents/tutorials/introduction/intro2.md

 ![line chart output](images/linecharts.png)

 {(question |}
-If you are feeling confident with [elm-vega](http://package.elm-lang.org/packages/gicentre/elm-vega/latest) you can try further experiments with line charts by editing `incomeLineCharts.md`
+If you are feeling confident with [elm-vega 3.0](https://package.elm-lang.org/packages/gicentre/elm-vega/3.0.1) you can try further experiments with line charts by editing `incomeLineCharts.md`
 {|question )}

 Notice that the header of this new file doen't have the usual `elm dependencies` lines, nor does it import anything or create a `data` function.